Introduction

 History of Esala Perahera

-The origins of Esala Perahera can be traced back to ancient Sri Lankan traditions and religious practices.
-The festival is believed to have begun in the 3rd century BC, during the reign of King Kithsirimewan.
-It was initially celebrated to honor the arrival of the Sacred Tooth Relic of the Buddha in Sri Lanka.
-This relic, believed to have been smuggled into the island from India, became a symbol of sovereignty and was regarded as the most important religious artifact in Sri Lanka.
+Esala Perahera takes its origin from certain ancient Sri Lankan traditions and practices of the religious faith.
+It is believed to have started in the 3rd century BC when the Kingdom of Kithsirimewan reign.
+An initial celebration was to honor the arrival of the Sacred Tooth Relic of the Buddha in Sri Lanka.
+The relic, which is the most important religious artifact in Sri Lanka, was believed to have been smuggled into the island from India, and was a relic of sovereignty.

-The Sacred Tooth Relic is housed in the Temple of the Tooth, or Sri Dalada Maligawa, in Kandy.
-The relic is revered not only as a sacred object but also as a symbol of the nation’s sovereignty.
-The belief that whoever holds the relic holds the governance of the country adds a deep political and cultural significance to the festival.
+The Temple of the Tooth, or Sri Dalada Maligawa, is home to the Sacred Tooth Relic, in Kandy.
+As sacred object and as symbol of the nation’s sovereignty, the relic is revered.
+The politics and culture of the country are deeply significant when we consider that whoever holds the relic the governance of the country also belongs to them.

 The Structure of the Festival

-Esala Perahera is traditionally held in the month of Esala (July or August) and lasts for ten days.
-The festival consists of several processions, each representing different deities and aspects of Sri Lankan culture.
+Traditionally, Esala Perahera is held in the month Esala (July or August) and held for ten days.
+What makes up the festival is made up of a number of processions representing many deities and parts of Sri Lankan culture.

 The Kumbal Perahera